ndugal6/SchoolBook/SRSdoc.md

 Allows new users to register an account with SchoolBook to gain access to the various functions and information available.
 This Requirement should be of high priority as users would need to have an account before they are able to consume any services from SchoolBook.

 b.
 Stimulus/Response Sequences
-  1. User Visits SchoolBook website
+  1. User Visits SchoolBook URL www.SchoolBook.com.
+  2. System displays introductory page which contains the Registration Button.
-  2. User Clicks on the Register Button on the introduction page
+  3. User Clicks on the Registration button.
-  3. System will respond by displaying the registration form
+  4. System will respond by displaying the registration form.
-  4. User fills up registration form with fields: Email-Address, Password, Confirm Email-Address, Confirm Password, Date of Birth, Full      Name, Gender and University.
+  5. User fills up registration form with fields: Email-Address, Password, Confirm Email-Address, Confirm Password, Date of Birth, Full      Name, Gender and University.
-  5. User Clicks on register button after form is filled.
+  6. User Clicks on register button after form is filled.
-  6. System will check input data for error.
+  7. System will check input data for error.
-  7. System will display success / failure message.
+  8. System will display success / failure message, a confirmation email will be sent to user upon sucess.

 c.
 Functional Requirements